 The new year is filled with a rush of excitement, as companies set new targets and plan the path ahead.
 But even as the wheels begin turning, there’s one more thing still to be done.

-While the last thing on your mind right now might be the ambitions you had back in January of 2022, it’s important to take a look back.
+While the last thing on your mind right now might be the ambitions you had last January, it’s important to take a look back.

-A lot of companies and publishers are sharing trends and key metrics for 2023—but it’s even more important to review the previous 12 months.
+A lot of companies and publishers are sharing trends and key metrics for 2024—but it’s even more important to review the previous 12 months.
 How well did you meet your own expectations?

-And if you weren’t specifically working on CX last year, you can use this post as a blueprint for what to think about in 2023!
+And if you weren’t specifically working on CX last year, you can use this post as a blueprint for what to think about in the year ahead!

 Key metrics to measure customer experience